elekere/elekere/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I presently work on web-based software projects.
+- 🔭 I'm currently working on web-based software projects, using Javascript, HTML, CSS, and relavant libraries/frameworks.
-- 🌱 I’m currently learning more of Javascript -- intermediate and advanced.
+- 🌱 I’m presently learning more of Javascript -- intermediate/advanced level.
 - 👯 I’m looking to collaborate on opensource projects.
 - 📫 How to reach me: elekere@outlook.com
 - 😄 Pronouns: He/his/him
-- ⚡ Fun fact: When I'm not doing software, I muse about life and write about it.
-I love to read well-written non-fiction.
+- ⚡ Fun fact: When I'm not doing software...
+I muse about life and write about it.
+I love to read well-written non-fiction books and articles.
 I cool off with songs that appeal to my taste per time.
 I enjoy having quality healthy conversations with people.